-Dog bug out bags: Dogs have similar needs to humans in terms of air, water, food, and shelter.
+Dog bug out bags should contain similar items to what you would pack for yourself as dogs have similar needs to humans in terms of air, water, food, and shelter.
 Altho these are their basic needs you will need to pack extra items in their dog bug out bags such as collapsible water and food bottles, muzzle, first aid kit, dry blankets, documents, and even a flashlight.
 If you own a dog think of what that would mean for you and your dog in terms of logistics in an SHTF situation.

 Having a good durable bug out bag will be vital in an SHTF situation.
-My recommendation is to go with a sturdy bag which has several compartments for storing the dog’s items Click here to check price on Amazon.com
+My recommendation is to go with a sturdy bag which has several compartments for storing the dog’s items Click here to check it out on Amazon.com

 If you have several dogs make sure that each of them has their own dog bug out bag, this, of course, will mostly depend on how big your dogs are and how much weight they can carry.
 Before purchasing any bug out bag for your dogs make sure of the following:

 - Comfort, we all know if a dog isn’t comfortable wearing something they usually goof around till they get it off, you definitely don’t want this to happen in an SHTF scenario, it might be funny but it will slow you down a lot.

 - Size, make sure the dog bug out bag is made for the size of your dog, if not it might come loose or it might be tight making your dog very uncomfortable.

 - Durability, while dogs do resemble their owners they usually do not care if something gets dirty or damaged so keep in mind that the dog out bag will go through some wear and tear.

 - Carrying capacity, this depending mostly on your dog’s size but as a general rule it should have space to fit all their needs into their own bag, you don’t want to carry your own bug out bag and your dog’s bug out as this will consume a lot of energy.